 Medical costs are expensive.
 Health insurance obviously helps, but it doesn’t cover everything, and you’ll inevitably come across stuff that you’ll have to pay for yourself.

+So what is a flexible spending account, or FSA?
 An FSA is used to help people pay for medical expenses that they have to pay for out of pocket.

 "But I can just pay for stuff myself with my normal money, right?"

 Yes, you can.
 But an FSA is specifically set up to help you save money by saving on your taxes.